-Adoptions By Family and Relatives
+Adoptions By Relatives With Orlando Lawyer

 SUMMARY: AAA Family Law can help you with adoptions by extended family members.
 This is fairly simple when the biological parents that do not have custody agree to it.
 First a petition is filed in the circuit curt that corresponds to the child's residence.
 Non-relatives and stepparents require a favorable report from DCF based on its home study.
 Written consent from both biological parents is required.
 If these conditions are met, a court hearing is held where the adopting parents have to answers some question from the judge to complete the process.
 Please read the Adoptions page for more complete information on this subject.

 The Four Types of Alimony, Their Purpose and Duration

 SUMMARY: Florida judges have considerable discretion in deciding the amount and duration of alimony.
 There are four types of alimony (a) bridge-the-gap, which cover short term need for up to two years and cannot be modified, (b) rehabilitative, which covers a period of job skills training or education and can be later modified, (c) durational, which is for a set period of time not exceeding the length of the marriage and could be modified if there are changes in circumstances and (d) permanent, for a spouse that will need financial help for life, which are reserved for marriages of 17 or more years.
 The amount of alimony depends on the length of the marriage, the recipients financial needs and the paying spouse's ability to pay.
 Please read the Alimony page for more complete information.

 Child Support: How Much It Pays, How Long It Lasts & How It Is Enforced